PECE-project/drupal-pece/README.md

 - [Drupal](https://www.drupal.org/requirements).

 Keep in mind that these are prerequisites for the *development environment* of the PECE project, not for the end-user software.
-In order words, you will not need to follow these instructions if you are only interested in installing and running PECE.
+In other words, you will not need to follow these instructions if you are only interested in installing and running PECE.
 Please, refer to our [official documentation](http://pece.readthedocs.io/en/docs/installation.html) if you are